PSI Spotlight: Empowering Student Voice at OCALICON 2025

 Throwback Threats – Measles and Pertussis

-#TBT (Throwback Threats) Measles and Pertussis, two of the deadliest childhood illnesses are making a comeback In the year 2000, the US declared Measles eradicated, meaning this infectious disease had been nearly eliminated in our country.
-Much of this success was owed to comprehensive vaccination programs.
-Because Measles is so highly transmissible through casual contact, the threshold […]
+Measles and Pertussis Are Making a Comeback In 2000, the United States declared measles eradicated, meaning this infectious disease had been nearly eliminated in our country.
+Much of this success was due to comprehensive vaccination programs.
+Because measles is highly transmissible through casual contact, the threshold for “herd immunity” — the critical percentage of immune […]

 Changes to the Childhood Vaccine Schedule